Scripts4BridgeIC/Scripts4BridgeIC/README.md

 ls -la
 nano .bash_profile
-eval “$(rbenv init -)” add this to bash profile hit contro-x then y then enter ensure that it is there by typing cat .bash_profile source ~/.bash_profile
+eval “$(rbenv init -)” add this to bash profile hit control-x then y then enter

+cat .bash_profile
+* ensure that it is there by typing

+source ~/.bash_profile
 * to enable that command

 rbenv install 2.3.1
 * to install this version

 rbenv rehash
 * should be done after installing ruby or gems to recognize commands

-ensure that gem package manager is installed
+To ensure that gem package manager is installed:
 * gem -v

-to update gem package manager
+To update gem package manager:
 * gem update —system

 ### Most scripts will require these Gems